 It is multi-purpose as it not only filters the air from harmful chemicals but the gel found in the leaves is used to heal burns and protect the skin.
-The chemicals found in the gel are antibacterial, antiviral, and contain antioxidants.
+The chemicals found in the gel are antibacterial and antiviral and contain antioxidants.

 7. Bamboo Palm

 This leafy, tropical plant is a palm and not related to bamboo.
-Native to Mexico, this is another plant to consider if you are looking to keep transport emissions to a minimum.
+Native to Mexico, this is another plant to consider if you want to keep transport emissions to a minimum.
 This is good for the environment as it minimizes your carbon footprint.

 It is another excellent plant for filtering out common air pollutants and could be used alongside many of the other plants listed above.

-This large leafy plant is a wonderful addition to your home if you are looking for a prominent air purifier.
-Its enormous size means it is highly effective at filtering pollutants from the air, which is a significant benefit in cities.
+This large leafy plant is a beautiful addition to your home if you want a prominent air purifier.
+Its enormous size makes it highly effective at filtering pollutants from the air, which is a significant benefit in cities.

-This is a small flowering succulent found in many varieties.
+This is a small flowering succulent found in wide varieties.
 It is a sustainable plant that can be grown all over the world and is commonly found in the US.
-It is easy to look after, and requires little water or wasteful care, making it a great eco-friendly choice.
+It is easy to look after and requires little water or wasteful care, making it a great eco-friendly choice.

-It has another key environmental benefit as it is important to the life cycle of butterfly species that use this plant as a host.
+It has another key environmental benefit as it is essential to the life cycle of butterfly species that use this plant as a host.

 10. Cast Iron Plant